- Getting spray foam insulation presents problems for homeowners

 How to fix

-A lot of the potential health problems comes from the excess gas left behind after installing the spray foam insulation.
-Homes will typically have to be evacuated for a minimum of 24 hours after installing spray foam insulation.
+Many potential health problems result from the excess gas left behind after installing the spray foam insulation.
+Homes will typically have to be evacuated for at least 24 hours after installation.

-If the process isn’t done properly, the gas can continue to cause issues for a while afterwards, increasing the risk of the health complications above.
+If the process isn’t done properly, the gas can continue to cause issues for a while afterward, increasing the risk of the health complications above.
+If you are in doubt, contact the original installer or a professional expert to give the spray foam insulation a once over and provide professional advice.

 There’s a pretty unfortunate problem associated with spray foam insulation – bad smells, or more specifically, a fishy odour that seems to hang around for months after installation.

-Whilst definitely unpleasant, the issue is thankfully rare.
+Whilst unpleasant, the issue is rare, especially if installed correctly by professionals.

-For those unlucky enough to suffer from this, the cause is usually the fault of the installer.
-If they’ve applied the spray foam either too thickly, or too quickly, the reaction that causes the spray foam to expand properly is interrupted.
+For those unlucky enough to suffer from this, the cause is usually the installer’s fault.
+If they’ve applied the spray foam either too thickly or too quickly, the reaction that causes the spray foam to expand properly is interrupted.

 Applying it too quickly makes the exothermic reaction get too hot, meaning the next layer doesn’t react properly.
-When you apply it too thickly, the layer underneath cannot expand as it normally would, leaving gaps and causing the spray foam to again react incorrectly.
+When you apply it too thickly, the layer underneath cannot expand as it normally would, leaving gaps and causing the spray foam to react incorrectly again.

-When the foam reacts in the wrong way, it gives off excess gas, which causes the nasty smell.
-Another reason for this is where the installer doesn’t use the correct mixture of chemicals.
+When the foam reacts in the wrong way, it gives off excess gas, which causes a nasty smell.
+Another reason for this is that the installer doesn’t use the correct mixture of chemicals.

 How to fix

-The key way to avoid this issue in the first place is to make sure you get a reliable, professional, and well-regarded installer, one who knows how to install spray foam insulation properly.
+The key to avoiding this issue is to make sure you get a reliable, professional, and well-regarded installer who knows how to install spray foam insulation properly.

-Removing the spray foam is also incredibly difficult, because of how effectively it clings to surfaces.
+Removing the spray foam is also incredibly difficult because it clings to surfaces effectively.

-Also, if you have your HVAC (heating, ventilation, and air conditioning) in your loft, there’s a chance that the ducts are leaking.
-This might lead to the bad smell being circulated around your home (again, the smell is still there, so even this isn’t a fantastic solution to the issue).
+Also, if your HVAC (heating, ventilation, and air conditioning) is in your loft, there’s a chance that the ducts are leaking.
+This might lead to a bad smell being circulated around your home (again, the smell is still there, so even this isn’t a fantastic solution to the issue).

 When you use closed-cell spray foam, you get a much tighter insulating seal, which keeps a lot more heat in than other forms of insulation.